prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 </enum-profile>
 ```

-This example adds a literal with the name "MyExampleLiteral" to "WireReceptionType" with a description (Note that its possible to include html tags) and an literal without a description named "MyExampleLiteral2".
+This example adds a literal with the name "MyExampleLiteral" to "WireReceptionType" with a description (Note that its possible to include html tags) and a literal without a description named "MyExampleLiteral2".
 It also adds "MyExampleLiteral3" to "WireLengthType".

 If a new VEC version is released, this file can be used recreate an updated company specific scheme (without having to repeat many manual changes).